abrambailey/MediaKeyControls/README.md

 **Browser control not working?**
 - Grant Automation permission to the app
-- Make sure you have a Bandcamp tab open
+- Make sure you have a Bandcamp or YouTube tab open
-- Check that Bandcamp is actually playing music
+- Check that the media is actually playing

+**Spotify control not working?**
+- Make sure Spotify app is running
+- Grant Automation permission for Spotify

+**Keys controlling wrong service?**
+- The app prioritizes what's currently playing
+- If multiple services are playing, focus the browser/app you want to control
+- The app remembers your last choice and will prefer it when multiple services are available

 **Keys controlling other apps?**
-- The app captures media keys to prevent other apps from receiving them
+- The app captures media keys when any supported service is available
-- Close other music apps if they're interfering
+- Other music apps won't receive media keys while this app is active

 ## License